Knitting and cooking were two activities Mom and I enjoyed doing together. It had been that way since I was a child.

 I unraveled the squares.
 I ended up with a colorful ball of heavy worsted-weight cotton and wool blend called “Nobori” by Noro Yarns.
 I found the matching skeins in Mom’s stash.

 I used them to knit a bright and chunky, double cowl.
 I cast on 32 stitches on size 9 needles and used about 300 yards.
 The finished cowl is 8″ wide and 58″ long.
 I decided to knit it in the basketweave pattern so the edges of the finished fabric would remain flat instead of curled inward as they would have had I used the stockinette stitch.
 I love the way the changes in stitch direction, with the basketweave pattern, reflect light in contrasting ways.

 That’s my bestie cousin, Marion, on the left.
 Her Pumpkin Bread with Chocolate Chip is one of the most popular recipes on Judy’s Chickens.

 Once I finished my cowl, I knit one for my dear friend, Wendy Martin.
 Can I just say here that it is a thrill to see people wearing stuff you make for them?
 Wendy’s cowl was knit with a light worsted weight superwash yarn called “Wild Flowers” by Lichen and Lace.
 I bought it from Mason-Dixon Knitting’s online shop.
 I cast on 40 stitches on size 7 needles.
 The finished fabric was 8″ wide and 52″ long.
-I used a knit 5 purl 5 basketweave pattern because the stitches were small.
+I used a knit 5, purl 5 basketweave pattern.
 This cowl was light enough to be worn as an indoor scarf, as opposed to my bulky, outdoor cowl.

 When Thanksgiving vacation rolled around and my sons were home, I knit a “neck warmer” for each of them using yarn from Mom’s stash.
 I changed the name from cowl to neck warmer because cowl sounded like a feminine garment.
-I wasn’t sure the boys would even like them, but to my surprise, they all wanted one.
+I wasn’t sure the boys would like them, but to my surprise, they all wanted one.
 You can imagine my delight when this photo of my son was posted on Instagram the day after he returned to school — he wore his neck warmer to work!
 He liked it.
 He really liked it.